EcoSteel Prefabricated Steel Homes Process

 Paperwork, Design, And Engineering Steps

 Once you have decided on prefabricated steel homes to meet your home needs, the first step is the design and engineering aspect of the home.
 You will need to have the architectural plans drawn up for the home, and this is the first step required for prefabricated steel homes usually.
-Once you have the plans drawn up you will need to decide on a quality company for prefabricated homes.
+Once you have the plans drawn up you will need to decide on a quality company for the best possible eco prefab home.
 The next step is to virtually build the prefabricated steel homes using three dimensional modeling and engineering software.
 This will take between four and six weeks usually, and can prevent costly mistakes later on.
 You will also need all of the required permits, and you can arrange these while your prefabricated steel homes are going through the virtual build process.

 Once the virtual build is done, the prefabricated steel homes will be manufactured.
 There are many companies that can perform this step.
-EcoSteel prefabricated steel homes include panels for the walls and roof that are manufactured according to your specific home plans, and these panels are insulated and may include wiring and channels for other components to be installed, depending on the company you choose to do the manufacturing.
+EcoSteel prefab homes include panels for the walls and roof that are manufactured according to your specific home plans, and these panels are insulated and may include wiring and channels for other components to be installed, depending on the company you choose to do the manufacturing.
 Prefabricated steel homes are ordered as a kit, and should include all of the panels and framing materials that are needed to assemble the home on site.
 Doors and windows are not included in most basic kits, and these will usually need to be purchased as well.
+Homeowners considering home renovations may want to weigh the costs and benefits of new windows vs windows replacement to determine the best course of action.

 Delivery And Assembly Of Your New Home